alhazmy13/MediaPicker/README.md

 .compressLevel(ImagePicker.ComperesLevel.MEDIUM)
 ```

-* `directory` You can pass the storage path, or You can select `Directory.DEFAULT_DIR` to keep the default path.
+* `directory` You can pass the storage path, or select `Directory.DEFAULT_DIR` to keep the default path.

 ```java
 .directory(ImagePicker.Directory.DEFAULT)